Strategic Energy Management (SEM) Summary

 One of CPS Energy’s programs under the umbrella of STEP includes the Commercial Solutions Program.
 This program incentivizes commercial customers who implement projects aimed at reducing energy consumption.
 CPS Energy helps customers identify energy conservation measures and then pays the customers up to $0.05/kWh and $325/kW, depending on the project type.
 Some common projects include lighting, variable frequency drives, chillers, refrigeration and more.

 Many of SAWS’ construction projects inherently save energy because outdated infrastructure is being replaced with newer and more efficient equipment.
 When a qualifying project is identified, the Office of Energy Strategy staff works closely with CPS Energy’s program administration team, CLEAResult, to maximize the rebate potential.
-Moving forward, staff hopes to capture rebates on a more regular basis.
+Moving forward, staff expects to capture rebates on a more regular basis.